typedb/typedb-docs/03-client-api/04-new-client.md

 User interactions flow through these components:

 * A `GraknClient` is instantiated with a URI and creates a GRPC channel to the server.
-* The `GraknClient` spawns one or more `Session`, which are long-lived connections to a specific keyspace in Grakn.
+* The `GraknClient` spawns one or more `Session`, which are long-lived connections to a specific database in Grakn.
 * The `Session` is used to create short-lived `Transaction` objects which allow interacting with data.
 * Queries on `Transaction` generally return lazy iterators of `Answer` types, which can contain `Concept` instances.
 * Objects from the `Concept` hierarchy can be thought of client-side representations of instances on the server and expose their own API.